Health Library Explorer

 After Gallbladder Surgery

 You can often go home the same day as your surgery after laparoscopic surgery.
 In some cases, you may need to stay overnight.
 After open surgery, you'll usually need to stay in the hospital for 2 to 5 days.
-Once you’re at home, follow all your healthcare provider’s instructions.
+Once you're at home, follow all your doctor's instructions.

 In the hospital